AgaToma/lighthouse-bnb/TESTING.md

 As a result of initial testing it was discovered that Bookings search was not working.
 This was solved by adding **email to created_by and **name to room.

-## Responsiveness

-Site was checked for responsiveness on different sizes inspected via Chrome Developer tools.
-Designed layout behaviour was ensured by adding some media queries, where tests shown that elements were overlapping or too cluttered.
-To check responsiveness on diffrent devices site was checked:

-- in browsers: Edge and Safari.
-- on devices: Samsung Galaxy S8+, iPhone XR, Lenovo Tab M10, Dell Inspiron 14, Dell external widescreen monitor

 # Validator Testing

 ## HTML